Scandal-hit Japan lawmakers sorry but otherwise tight-lipped as Diet opens | The Japan Times

 LDP lawmaker Toshimitsu Funahashi, one of the five lawmakers to whom the Chinese firm reportedly paid money, bowed in apparent apology to the prime minister.

-Funahashi, who has denied receiving money from the Chinese company, said to reporters on Monday, “I don’t have anything to say.”
+Funahashi, who has denied receiving money from the Chinese company, said Monday to reporters, “I don’t have anything to say.”